How a tight group of friends helped Seahawks OC Shane Waldron achieve his NFL dream

 They call themselves The Chain.

-There’s 15 of them, college buddies who have remained enviably close, who have been in each other’s weddings, who have become godfathers to each others’ children, who have cheered on each others’ professional advancements, who have won together and lost together, even 20 years after they played their last football game together as teammates at Tufts University.
+There are 15 of them, college buddies who have remained enviably close, who have been in each others’ weddings, who have become godfathers to each others’ children, who have cheered on each others’ professional advancements, who have won together and lost together, even 20 years after they played their last football game together as teammates at Tufts University.

 The Chain’s roster now includes a doctor, a lawyer, a vice president, a Green Beret, salesmen, financial advisers, a tunnel engineer, an engineer-turned-high-school-science teacher — and two newly appointed coaches with the Seattle Seahawks.